Non-Associative Geometry and the Spectral Action Principle: Preliminaries

-In the spectral reformulation of Einstein gravity coupled to the standard model of particle physics, the idea is (roughly) the following: one starts from a $*$-algebra ${\cal A}$, whose full automorphism ${\rm Aut}({\cal A})$ corresponds to be the full (gauge+gravitational) symmetry group of the spectral action; roughly speaking, the inner automorphisms ${\rm Inn}({\cal A})$ correspond to the group of gauge transformations, while the outer automorphisms ${\rm Out}({\cal A})$ correspond to the group of gravitational symmetries ({\it i.e.}\ diffeomorphisms).
+In particular, in the spectral reformulation of Einstein gravity coupled to the standard model of particle physics, the idea is (roughly) the following: one starts from a $\ast$-algebra $A=C_{\infty}({\cal M}, A_{F})$, whose full automorphism group ${\rm Aut}(A)$ corresponds to the full (gauge+gravitational) symmetry group of the spectral action; roughly speaking, the inner automorphisms ${\rm Inn}({\cal A})$ are the group of maps from ${\cal M}$ to ${\rm Aut}(A_{F})$ and correspond to the group of gauge transformations, while the outer automorphisms ${\rm Out}(A)={\rm Diff}({\cal M})$ correspond to the group of gravitational symmetries ({\it i.e.}\ the diffeomorphisms of ${\cal M}$)).
+In the subsequent sections, we will explain that a very similar story obtains when the finite-dimensional algebra $A_{F}$ is non-associative.

-In this paper, for the purposes of illustration, we will focus on one of the most famous nonassociative algebras: namely, the algebra $\mathbb{O}$ of octonions.
+Finally just as non-commutative associative algebras have inner automorphisms, so too in general do non-associative algebras.
+In this paper, for the purposes of illustration, we will focus on one of the most famous finite-dimensional nonassociative algebras: namely, the algebra $\mathbb{O}$ of octonions.
 The octonions occupy a special place in mathematics.
-They are one of only four normed division algebras: the real numbers $\mathbb{R}$, the complex numbers $\mathbb{C}$, the quaternions $\mathbb{H}$ and the octonions $\mathbb{O}$.
-The algebras $\mathbb{R}$, $\mathbb{C}$, $\mathbb{H}$, and $\mathbb{O}$ are respectively 1,2,4, and 8 dimensional with 0,1,3, and 7 imaginary elements which square to negative one.
-The octonions are the largest and most general algebra in the natural sequence $\mathbb{R} \in\mathbb{C} \in\mathbb{H} \in\mathbb{O}$, and they are intimately connected to some of the most beautiful structures in mathematics, including the exceptional Lie algebras and the exceptional Jordan algebra.
-For a nice expository introduction to the octonions, and their connections to other areas of mathematics, see \cite{2001math......5155B}.
-Here, let us note three features in particular. (i) First, the octonions are an example of an ``alternative algebra'' -- {\it i.e.}\ an algebra in which the associator $[a,b,c]$ flips sign under interchange of any two of its arguments. (ii) Second, for any alternative algebra ${\cal A}$, including the octonions, the general derivation $\delta:{\cal A}\to{\cal A}$ may be written as a linear combination of derivations of the form \cite{769-776Schafer}
+They are one of only four normed division algebras (along side the real numbers $\mathbb{R}$, the complex numbers $\mathbb{C}$ and the quaternions $\mathbb{H}$).
+The algebras $\mathbb{R}$, $\mathbb{C}$, $\mathbb{H}$, and $\mathbb{O}$ are, respectively, 1, 2, 4 and 8 dimensional, with 0, 1, 3 and 7 imaginary elements which square to negative one.
+The octonions are intimately connected to some of the most beautiful structures in mathematics, including the exceptional Lie algebras and the exceptional Jordan algebra.
+For nice introductions to the octonions, and their connections to other areas of mathematics, see \cite{ConwaySmith, 2001math......5155B}.
+Here, let us note three features in particular. (i) First, the octonions are an example of an ``alternative algebra'' -- {\it i.e.}\ an algebra in which the associator $[a,b,c]$ flips sign under interchange of any two of its arguments. (ii) Second, the general derivation $\delta:A\to A$ may be written as a linear combination of derivations of the form \cite{RSchaf}